Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

 \begin{definition}[Time-bounded halting] Given a deterministic program and an input for the program, check whether the given program halts or does not halt on the given input in a given number of time steps $T$. \end{definition}

-\begin{theorem} If a deterministic system $A$ is safe and trusted, then it cannot be an AGI system for time-bounded halting.
-Specifically for a deterministic, safe, trusted system $A$ and for any $T>0$ and a fixed constant $c$, there is a program for which there is a short, constant-sized proof that it does not halt in $T$ steps, but $A$ will output `don't know' if it runs for time at most $T-c$. \end{theorem}
+\begin{theorem} If a deterministic system $A$ is accurate and trusted, then it cannot be a human-level reasoning system for time-bounded halting.
+Specifically for a deterministic, accurate, trusted system $A$ and for any $T>0$ and a fixed constant $c$, there is a program for which there is a short, constant-sized proof that it does not halt in $T$ steps, but $A$ will output `don't know' if it runs for time at most $T-c$. \end{theorem}

 We note that Theorem \ref{thm:reachability} follows from Theorem \ref{thm:halt_time_bound}.
 This is because time-bounded halting can be reduced to graph reachability (similar to the reduction for planning), where the graph is defined by the states of the program and the goal is to determine if the program reaches a halting state.
 Theorem \ref{thm:halt_time_bound} shows that there is a graph of size $T$ where the AI system needs time nearly $T$ to solve reachability, but a human can prove a constant sized proof that the sink vertex is not reachable from the source.